dirtysalt/dirtysalt.github.io/srt-to-book-resources/markdown/srt-Graham Hancock_ Lost Civilization of the Ice Age & Ancient Human History _ Lex Fridman Podcast #449 - YouTube-source.md

 within those of us who are looking at the alternative side of history

 there are different points of view.

 Uh, Robert Schoch from Boston University, the geologist who demonstrated that the erosion on the Sphinx may well have been caused by exposure to a long period of very heavy rainfall

-uh, he doesn't go for the Younger Dryas Impact Hypothesis.

-He think, he, he fully accepts that the Younger Dryas was a global cataclysm

-uh, and that the extinctions took place

-but he thinks it was caused by some kind of massive solar outburst.

-So there, there, what everybody's agreed on is the Younger Dryas was bad

-um, but there is dispute about what caused it.

-I personally have found the Younger Dryas Impact Hypothesis to be the most persuasive

-uh, which most effectively explains all the evidence.

-How important is the impact hypothesis to your understanding of

-# Chapter 6

-Uh, Robert Schoch from Boston University, the geologist who demonstrated that the erosion on the Sphinx may well have been caused by exposure to a long period of very heavy rainfall